 Rémy was resolute in his defiance; André wasn’t cut out for driving a service vehicle.
 No, he should be racing the bicycle, Remy insisted.
 He had witnessed André ride the 20 miles each way, every day to the pit on his crude one-speed bike, rusted and squeaking and tyres nearly flat.
 He would get André a better bike from Bouvin’s uncle, and enter him in the criterium raced in the centre of town as part of the cheese festival held every two weeks.
 Reluctantly, André agreed on the proviso that he be able to wear his Sunday best leather loafers, carry a flambéd rabbit in his jersey pocket, and that any cheese won would be split 60/40 between them.
 Rémy came through on all counts, and the rest is history.*

-*Historical facts may not be historically accurate, or real.
+*Historical facts may not be historically accurate, or factual.
 Clarification welcomed.